designedbydark/open-source-keyboards-designedbydark/README.md

    When Blacksimon started streaming, my username on twitch was 'darkheavenlight', quoted from Romeo and Juliet.

-   People in that community shortened it to 'Dark' and that's how I became known by that name.
+   Simon shortened it to 'Dark' and that's how I became known by that name.

 ***